cv516Buaa/SD-AANet/README.md

 ## References

 The code is based on [PFENet](https://github.com/Jia-Research-Lab/PFENet) and [kd-pytorch](https://github.com/peterliht/knowledge-distillation-pytorch).
-Thanks for their great work!
+Thanks for their great works!